kingstinct/zemble/readme.md

 - A plugin is a reusable piece of functionality that can be added to an app.
 It can provide middleware that traverses other plugins.
 - Every plugin has a config that can be configured in detail when composing an app.

+## Authorization
+The JWT handling of [@zemble/auth](https://github.com/kingstinct/zemble/blob/main/packages/auth) plugin allows for flexible authorization stitched to every use case.
+Every plugin or app can specify directly in the GraphQL schema what is required to exist in the JWT token in a flexible manner, see [examples here](https://github.com/kingstinct/zemble/blob/main/packages/auth/graphql/schema.local.graphql) accompanied by [test cases here](https://github.com/kingstinct/zemble/blob/main/packages/auth/graphql/Query).

+Each app is responsible for generating the structure of it's tokens, usually by looking up a user email/phone number/other identity (coming from an auth plugin like @zemble/auth-apple or @zemble/auth-otp) in their database and sending back whatever user data and authorization claims applies to that user.

+For operations that requires a more granular scope than just being authenticated we recommend plugins and apps to adhere to the following JWT structure:
+- In a `permissions` array, allow scoped permission that adheres to the plugin name, potentially with additional scope (examples `permissions: ['my-package-name:read']` or `permissions: ['my-package-name:write']`)
+- In a `permissions` array, allow for an applicable general scope:
+  - Admin (should be allowed for any operation): `admin:write`, `admin:read` or `admin` (unscoped = both read and write)
+  - Operations (meant for maintenance/system/settings): `operations:write`, `operations:read` or `operations` (read/write)
+  - Manage users: `manage-users:write`, `manage-users:read`, `manage-users:add`, `manage-users:delete` or `manage-users`
+  - API Tokens: `api-tokens:write`, `api-tokens:read`, `api-tokens:issue`, `api-tokens:delete` or `api-tokens`
+  - Editor: `editor:write`, `editor:read`, `editor:add`, `editor:delete` or `editor`

+Often a use case requires more fine-grained authorization (for example on group or organisation level).
+We recommend this to be handled in one of two ways:
+- By adding custom permissions for your custom resolvers, like `manage-users:my-organisation`.
+As you [see in these test cases](https://github.com/kingstinct/zemble/blob/main/packages/auth/graphql/Query/advancedWithOr.test.ts) we ids are supported.
+- By checking this inside your resolvers.
+For example if a user has a `manage-users:read` permission by only returning users in their organisations(s).

+If you provide a way to change the permissions of a user (like a user management system) you should take appropriate measures to invalidate tokens.
+The naive out-of-the-box solution will allow the user access until the bearer token expires.
+To mitigate this one or more of the following approaches can be taken:
+- Use short-lived bearer tokens (easily configurable).
+You might want to use refresh tokens for this to not impact the user experience, this requires implementing the `reissueBearerToken` function configuration in the @zemble/auth configuration, and appropriately call the `refreshBearerToken` mutation on the client.
+- Implement the `checkIfBearerTokenIsValid` function in the @zemble/auth configuration.
+An example of this would be setting a invalidateAllTokensBeforeTimestamp in your database/key value store when needed (on a permission change for example), and verifying the token was issued after this timestamp in `checkIfBearerTokenIsValid`.

 ## Kladd :)